straut12/sj4u-gh/_pages/ref/linux/terminal.md

 Environment Variables
 * ```env ``` To see list of variables
 * ```echo $PATH ``` To output variable value

+## globbing
 globbing vs regular expression
 When researching wildcard/matching you may come across the terms globbing and regular expression (regex)
 Globbing filenames is a simpler method of using * and ? wild cards
 \* = match 0 or more characters
 ? = match a single character
 Regex is used in commands for pattern matching in text and has more complex options.
-A good tutorial to learn how it works is regexone
+A good tutorial to learn how it works is [regexone](https://regexone.com/)
 Running Command with sudo/root
 Running commands from root (see sudo section for more details)
 Most common, temporary method, is